|Saturday, April 25 – Saturday, May 2||24-hour quiet hours in all residential areas|

 Virginia/Willard Complex 540-623-0901

-Students not required to depart by May 4 which will checkout of their residence between May 4 and May 10 will also need to checkout with a Resident Assistant.
-Students should schedule in advance an appointment with a Resident Assistant.
-Those departing before a scheduled appointment may call their complex’s duty phone to request an RA to perform a checkout.
+Students not required to depart by May 2 at 10 a.m. who will check out of their residences between May 2 and May 8 will also need to check out with an RA.
+Students should schedule an appointment with an RA at least 24 hours in advance of the time the student plans to depart campus.
+Not every RA will be present – so check with another RA if your RA is unavailable.
+Those departing before a scheduled appointment may call their complex’s duty phone to request that an RA perform a check out.

-All other locations: Call your complex duty cell phone
+All other locations: Schedule with any available RAs or call your complex’s duty cell phone.

-During this period, students permitted to stay on campus which are departing will need to checkout at the Eagle Landing desk.
-The desk will be open daily from 9am to 7pm (except Friday at 5pm); after 7pm, call the duty cell phone if you need to check out at 540-424-4405.
+During this period, students permitted to stay on campus which are departing will need to check out at the Eagle Landing Front Desk.
+This desk will be open daily from 8 a.m. until midnight.

-Students permitted to stay on campus through May 17 with summer housing assignments in UMW Apartments will need to move on this date to their summer housing assignment.
-Students will need to pick up their new key from Marye House between 8am – 10am and move into their new assignment.
-Before 5pm, they must return to Marye House their old key to properly checkout.
+Students permitted to stay on campus through May 15 with summer housing assignments in Eagle Landing will need to move on this date to their summer housing assignment.
+Students will need to pick up their new key from Eagle Landing front desk between 8 a.m. and 10 a.m., and move into their new assignment.
+Before 6 p.m., they must return to Eagle Landing front desk their old key to properly check out.

 Eagle Landing Parking RFIDs

-Students living in Eagle Landing with a parking RFID pass (which opens the parking deck gate) must turn in their RFID when checking-out.
-Even if students are returning to Eagle Landing next year, they must return their RFID as a new one will be issued in the Fall.
+Students living in Eagle Landing with an RFID parking pass, which opens the parking deck gate, must turn in their RFID to the Eagle Landing front desk between the desk hours of 8 a.m. and 10 p.m. and immediately before leaving campus.
+Students who will returning to Eagle Landing next year must return their RFID; a new RFID will be issued in the fall.
 Students not returning RFIDs will be charged $50.

-Between Saturday, May 4 and Tuesday, May 7, Residence Life staff and Facilities Services staff will enter all residences to assess and record the condition for damages.
-Students still present will need to have their residence prepared and be ready to receive the staff to review the space.
-Damages for graduating students will be assessed to the student’s account; by May 10, the student must pay any outstanding charges before being permitted to graduate May 11.
+Between Saturday, May 2 and Sunday, May 3, Residence Life staff will enter residences of those without a housing deposit on file to assess and record the condition for damages.
+These students will be notified in advance.
+They will need to have their residence prepared and be ready to receive the staff to review the space.

 Students should remember to keep their doors locked at all times.
 When packing and moving out, they should not leave their room or belongings unattended.
 There will be many people on campus during the last few weeks of the semester.
 Students’ safety and that of their belongings deserves special attention.
 Many universities see an increase in theft during this period of transition.
 Students should remember to not let others into the building without proper access.
 Potentially suspicious activity should be reported to University Police by calling 540-654-1025.